Walmart Shuts Down Fake Press Release Claiming That Crypto Coin Can Be Used as Payment - NewsBreak

-Twitter is rolling out its tipping feature to all 18+ users beginning on Thursday and has added Bitcoin as another accepted form of payment.
+Twitter is rolling out its tipping feature to all users 18 and older beginning Thursday and has added Bitcoin as another accepted form of payment.

 The social media platform began testing its Tips feature earlier this year with a select group of users, and payments could be processed via Bandcamp, Cash App, Chipper, Patreon, Razorpay, Wealthsimple, Venmo or GoFundMe, depending on the user’s choice.
 With Thursday’s updates, U.S. users will also get to use Strike, a payment app built on the Bitcoin Lightning Network that lets users send and receive Bitcoin.